CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/06-insert-employee.md

 Let's insert data in employee table according to business scenario and understand how serial columns work and uniqueness is enforced.

-Let's insert John Smith, Mary Smith, Arnold Jackson and Jeffery Westman, hire_date of today.
+Per business requirment we need to insert John Smith, Mary Smith, Arnold Jackson and Jeffery Westman, hire_date of today.
 Current_date is postgres funtion that returns current date on the system.

 ```postgresql
 INSERT INTO employee( employee_ssn, employee_first_name,employee_last_name, employee_hire_date)